We use cookies on this website, you can read about them here. To use the website as intended please... ACCEPT COOKIES

 Through my engagement with sound in many modes – listening to testimony, conducting interviews, and producing sonic work – I provide new critical insights into the forms and processes of the contemporary “postcolonised” (Asif, 2020) archival “regime”.
 (Azoulay, 2019) The inclusion of both sound and text in this investigation offers a multi-modal engagement with the sonic complexity and aural diffusion that Partition conjures.
 This experimental approach, which centres listening to and working with voices across time and space, reveals the wider challenges and possibilities that an engagement with listening as method offers for sonic/archival research after colonial rule and division.

-Keywords/subjects not otherwise listed: 1947 Partition, India, Pakistan, British empire, oral history, aural archives, audio research, listening, sonic methodology, sound art
+Keywords/subjects not otherwise listed: 1947 Partition, India, Pakistan, British empire, oral history, aural archives, audio research, listening, sonic methodology, sound art, Sound, history and memory

 Your affiliations with UAL: Colleges > London College of Communication